csinstructiontemplate/examplecourse/instruction/introduction/introduction.md

 >
 > — Margaret Hamilton

-## Canvas

-All of the course instruction is represented on GitHub, however we use [Canvas](https://byu.instructure.com/) to send out notifications, submit your projects, take exams, and view your grades.

-> [!IMPORTANT] Make sure you have enabled Canvas to send notifications to an email account that you monitor regularly.
-Failure to do this will mean that you miss important notifications that could impact your efforts and grade.

 ## Well Rounded Software Engineers

 The key to learning how to be an exceptional software engineer rests in your ability to continually improve in four areas.